dmitrycello/yaglpp/docs/USAGE.md

 ![11-type-code-1](11-type-code-1a.png)

-Rebuild the project, the output should look like this:
+Rebuild the project under the **`Debug x64`** platform configuration.
+It would be wise to build it under every platform configuration, to check if there were no errors in the setting.
+The output should look like this:
 ```
 Rebuild started...
 1>------ Rebuild All started: Project: Project1, Configuration: Debug x64 ------